 Below you can find links to learn more about our coursebooks, written by a diverse and global team of writers, editors, proofreaders, illustrators and photographers, follow us on social media, sign up to our newsletter to stay in touch, learn more about our collaborators and the good causes we support, and links to resources so you can learn more about representation in ELT.

-It’s official, the second Raise Up! book was published by Taylor Made English on June 27th.
-Click here to find out more about what you can find in the book.
+It’s official, the third Raise Up! book was published by Taylor Made English on November 21st.
+Click here to find out more and buy your copy.

 We publish mainstream ELT coursebooks with a difference.
 Ours are inclusive and diverse, with lessons which include a range of social groups that are rarely, if ever, seen in ELT materials.